arcium-hq/agave/CONTRIBUTING.md

 Next, the reviewer will read the proposed changes.
 At this point, the reviewer needs to be convinced the proposed changes are a *good* solution to the problem described above.
-If the proposed changes, not the code changes, generates discussion, consider closing the PR and returning with a design proposal instead.
+If the proposed changes, not the code changes, generate discussion, consider closing the PR and returning with a design proposal instead.